How can you support the ICUJP Margaret Lindgren Peace Kids Scholarship?

 - $400 provides the stipend for 2 semesters of the school-year program on Saturdays

-- $600 provides a year of the college scholarship fund helps to incentivize youth by creating future selves they can imagine going to college.
+- $600 provides funding toward college tuition, helping to incentivize youth by creating a future self he or she can imagine going to college

-- $850 provides a year of stipend means they will receive $25/day each of the 34 days a year the program meets.
+- $850 provides $25 for each of the 34 days a year the program meets, which can be used for current living expense.

-We need your donations and support to grow the Margaret Lindgren Peace Kids Scholarship.
+We need your donations and support to grow the Margaret Lindgren Peace Kids Scholarship program.

 Your donation will make a difference in the life of an ICUJP Scholar/Peace Kids Intern